Our Mission and duties

 These focus mainly on Polish science and culture, and their European and world contexts.
 Covering a wide range of subjects, they are often delivered by prominent academics from Poland.

-University of the Third Age and of Other Ages:
+University of the Third Age and of Other Ones:

 PUNO subscribes to the European Lifelong Learning Programme.
 Its three-year courses range from international relations, contemporary history, philosophy, sociology, literature and the arts to applied psychology, modern town planning, architecture and public art in contemporary Europe.